In the market for a new RV? We share which RV brands you might want to avoid (and why) plus which RV brands to buy.

 Things to Remember

-There are many other RV brands out there that have not made the list but can develop some of these concerns.
-The best way to keep your coach in top form is to keep up on the preventive maintenance.
+There are many other RV brands to avoid out there that haven’t made the list but can develop some of these concerns.
+The best way to keep your coach in top form is to keep up on preventive maintenance.
 Your dealer or the manufacturer can educate you on simple things to maintain your motorhome or trailer.